-- 47. FSC's investment in JTC similarly suffered substantial impairments that were not disclosed until after the FSAM IPO.
+45. Like its investments in TransTrade and Phoenix, FSC's investment in JTC suffered substantial impairments that were not disclosed until after the FSAM IPO.
+In its second fiscal quarter of 2013, FSC had boosted the cash interest component of JTC's Subordinated Term Loan due November 1, 2017, by 0.25% from its original 13% level to an amended 13.25% cash interest rate effective January 1, 2013.
 Throughout fiscal 2014, FSC reported relatively stable principal, cost, and fair value amounts on its JTC investment of about \$14.5 million, \$14.4 million, and 14.5 million, respectively.
-Only after the FSAM IPO had been completed, in reporting first fiscal quarter 2015 results, did FSC disclose that the principal balance on the JTC term loan had increased by \$1.3 million to \$15.8 million, and that the loan had been placed on non-accrual status.
-The Company also decreased its fair value to 88% of cost (from \$14.4 million to \$12.7 million). - 48.
-FSC concealed impairments in all three of these investments throughout 2014 in order to maintain its credibility in the market pertaining to the Company's underwriting practices, fair value processes, its reporting of investment income, and its portfolio credit quality.
-In the first six months of FSC's fiscal 2014, the Company reported an increase in its assets from \$2.1 billion to \$2.8 billion.
-The Company reported that 99.5% of its investments were performing at or above expectations and that it had no investments in non-accrual status as of March 31, 2014.
-The Company also represented, in SEC filings and investor presentations, that it maintained a "high quality portfolio" with a "conservative" investment policy and ample protections to minimize the risk of any investment losses and maximize the Company's net investment income.
-For example, in a February 6, 2014 earnings conference call with investors, Defendant Tannenbaum stated:
+Only after the FSAM IPO had been completed, in reporting first fiscal quarter 2015 results, did FSC disclose that the principal balance on the JTC term loan had ballooned by \$1.3 million to \$15.8 million by quarter's end, at the same time that the Company placed the loan on non-accrual status, decreased its fair value to 88% of cost (from \$14.4 million to \$12.7 million), and amended the loan terms to 0% cash and a 13.25% non-cash PIK interest rate.
+The \$1.3 million principal increase indicated that FSC had not collected nearly 69% of the annual interest income for the year (i.e., the \$1.3 million principal balance increase divided by the \$1.9 million expected annual cash interest payments).
+In other words, FSC had not been collecting cash interest on the loan for nearly 69% of the year, or a period of more than eight months, but investors had been repeatedly assured that the loan was performing within expectations.

+46. FSC concealed impairments in all three of these investments throughout 2014, the revelation of which would have drawn into question FSC's underwriting practices and the fair value, investment income and credit quality of its portfolio.
+In the first six months of FSC's fiscal 2014, the Company's total assets ballooned from \$2.1 billion to \$2.8 billion, an increase of over 34%.
+Nevertheless, FSC maintained that 99.5% of its investments were performing at or above expectations and that it had zero investments in non-accrual status as of March 31, 2014.
+During this time, FSC also recorded a \$63 million increase in assets from operations, and a net realized gain of \$1.7 million on its investments.
+In SEC filings and investor presentations, FSC represented that it maintained a "high quality portfolio" with a "conservative" investment policy and ample protections to minimize the risk of any investment losses and maximize the Company's net investment income.
+For example, in a February 6, 2014 earnings conference call with investors, defendant Tannenbaum stated:

 The credit performance of the portfolio is strong, and we reported three quarters in a row with no loans non-accrual.
-This excellent credit performance is a result of our Deep bench of the experienced underwriters and portfolio managers and our multi-million dollar investment systems.
+This excellent credit performance is a result of our deep bench of the experienced underwriters and portfolio managers and our multi-million dollar investment systems.